travelgateX/documentation-site/content/getting-started/overview.md

     </g>
 </svg>

-The TravelgateX platform supports both travel buyers and sellers.
+In our Network, we call _Partners_ all the travel companies connected to our APIS.
+Our Partners are Buyers, Sellers and Tech Partners.

-**BUYERS** are businesses that provide travel services to their customer base.
+**BUYERS** are companies that come to TGX to source hotel & accomodation product.

-Buyers are:
+Buyers can be:

-* Online travel agents,
+* Online travel agents
-* Travel apps,
+* Travel Tech Service Providers
-* Niche travel operators
+* Tour operators
- or
-* Direct-to-consumer travel platforms.
+* Wholesalers

-As a buyer, you can use the TravelgateX platform and our [HotelX API](/hotel-x) to integrate a wide selection of realtime, hotel bed booking databases into your applications.
+As a Buyer, you connect once to our [HotelX API](/hotel-x) and get access to a wide selection of realtime, hotel bed booking databases into your applications.

-{{% alert theme="warning" %}}Our buyers first need to have an agreement with the hotel bed supplier in place, and once that has been arranged, you are able to connect to our HotelX API and to begin displaying hotel bed availability directly in your client applications and interfaces.
+{{% alert theme="warning" %}}Our Buyers need to have their own commercial agreement with the hotel accomodation supplier in place before requesting access to their system via TGX.
+Once that has been arranged, we will activate the connection between your system and the Seller's system in order to begin displaying hotel bed availability directly in your client applications and interfaces.
 {{% /alert %}}

-**SELLERS** are hotel bed and travel service providers who have an inventory of hotel beds (or travel services) that you want to make available for online booking.
+**SELLERS** are hotel and accomodation suppliers/providers that have an inventory of hotel beds available for online booking.

 Sellers are:

-* >B2B travel aggregators,
+* >B2B travel aggregators
+* Wholesalers
-* Travel fare aggregators and travel metasearch engines,
+* Travel metasearch engines
-* Large hotel chains,
+* Large hotel chains
+* Incoming Agencies/DMCs
-* Travel service catalogues, or
+* Travel Tech Service Providers
-*  Direct-to-consumer travel platforms.

-As a seller, TravelgateX connects to your realtime booking databases so that you can optimize your vacancies and make them available to buyers.
-Where you have made set pricing arrangements with particular buyers, specific pricing is displayed as per your agreements.
-TravelgateX supports suppliers to reach new buyers by helping make it easy for new buyers to sign up for hotel and travel service contracts via our platform.
+As a Seller, TravelgateX connects your realtime booking databases and make them available to Buyers.
+Where you have made set pricing arrangements with particular Buyers, specific pricing is displayed as per your agreements.
+TravelgateX supports suppliers to reach new Buyers by helping make it easy for them to sign up for hotel and travel service contracts via our marketplace.

-{{% alert theme="warning" %}}Our [HotelX API](/hotel-x) is now live and able to integrate thousands of hotel beds into your client applications.
-Check out our roadmap pages for details of our forthcoming APIs, including an optional Speed API to speed up response times and bookings to large hotel databases, our next-generation Mappea mapping API, and APIs that help you track statistics and travel demands so that you have better insight into tourism trends and changing consumer patterns.{{% /alert %}}